-A project on improving safety the road of children the near school premises, 5-10 focus groups may be conducted: this could include 2 focus groups of boys and 2 of girls, 3 focus groups of teachers, groups of parents (mothers, fathers and a mixed group).
+A project on improving the road safety of children near the school premises, 5-10 focus groups may be conducted: this could include 2 focus groups of boys and 2 of girls, 3 focus groups of teachers, 3 groups of parents (mothers, fathers and a mixed group).

-\triangleright Step 6: Design a plan for the focus group
+Step 6: Design a plan for the focus group

 Careful planning is essential for a successful focus group to be conducted.
-You need to be clear about the purpose of the focus group and to write a statement setting out the aims, for example, ' to explore children's views about their school journeys and to consider how their journeys could be improved and made safer and more enjoyable'.
+You need to be clear about the purpose of the focus group and to write a statement setting out the aims, for example, 'to explore children's views about their school journeys and to consider how their journeys could be improved and made safer and more enjoyable'.
 A question plan is needed for the focus group (see section 11), how the focus group will be conducted (see section 12) and how the results will be analysed (see section 13).